 Imagine Samantha’s joy when her Justin Bieber phone case arrives in time to take to school on Monday.
 She’s sure to give you positive feedback.

-Use Your Fulfillment to Lower Return Rates
+Lower Return Rates

 On eBay, a return rate of 5 percent or less is crucial.
 Sellers can accomplish this with clear product descriptions (so buyers know exactly what they are purchasing) and accurate fulfillment.

 The eBay platform is all about communication.
 Sellers and buyers can talk to each other throughout the purchasing and shipping process.
 This may cause some eBay sellers to hesitate to outsource their fulfillment.
-When you have your hands on your stock, you can let your customers know exactly what’s happening with each order.
+When you have your hands on your own stock, you can let your customers know exactly what’s happening with each order.